1. Anti-Masonic Party

 3. Readjuster Party

 What can you do when your debt level threatens to bankrupt you?
-If you’re the state of Virginia, you simply cancel a large portion of principal with the stroke of a legislative pen.
+If you’re the state of Virginia, you simply cancel a large portion of the principal with the stroke of a legislative pen.
 At least, that’s what the Readjuster Party did to reduce Virginia’s post-Civil War debt and maintain its solvency.
 The party was formed in 1879 for this sole purpose.
 It successfully repudiated about one-third of the state’s allocated war debt and instituted tax reforms to collect the rest.
 By 1883, the winds of politics had changed and the party lost every seat statewide.
 It subsequently disbanded.

 4. Silver Party

 When miners struck silver at the massive Comstock Lode, silver fever hit Nevada.
 The mineral naturally became a cornerstone of economics in that state, and local politicians soon began trying to establish a national silver standard for money.
 Founded in 1892, the Silver Party opposed the current national monetary system, founded on gold and unbacked paper currency.
 Nevada elected Silver Party candidates to both the Senate and the House, but the party fizzled along with the decline of silver mining.
-By 1911, the party was bust.
+By 1911, the party was a bust.

 5. Home Rule Party of Hawaii

 No sooner had Captain Cook said “aloha” to the Hawaiian islands in 1778 than multiple groups moved in to impose their own rule over the native islanders.
-Groups of Europeans, Chinese and French tried to govern the islands, along with various members of clergy.
+Groups of Europeans, Chinese and French tried to govern the islands, along with various members of the clergy.
 A belief in “Hawaii for the Hawaiians” led Robert Wilcox to establish the Home Rule Party of Hawaii in 1901 to restore governance to the island’s native people.
 While the party won a majority of seats in the territorial senate, it proved ineffective at actual leadership.
 Ultimately, the party fractured and was disbanded in 1912.

 6. Rhode Island Women’s Suffrage Party